radiomicsgroup/SpinFlowSim/examples/tutorial2.md

 - **variable _vs_**: standard deviation of the blood velocity distribution, in `mm/s`;
 - **variable _anb_**: apparent network branching (ANB), expressed in `number of segments`.

-These parameters are calculated and stored by running the [`calculate_microvascular_properties.py`](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks/calculate_microvascular_properties.py) script.
+These parameters are calculated and stored by running the [`calculate_microPars.py`](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples/calculate_microPars.py) script.
+The [`parsana.py`](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples/parsana.py) module contains the functions used for this analysis.
 ### Signals

 The signals used for the estimation can be found in the [`data_for_plots`](data_for_plots) folder for each network, grouped by network.